Welsh devolution

-Welsh devolution (Welsh: Datganoli i Gymru) is the transfer of legislative power for self-governance to Wales by the Government of the United Kingdom.
+Welsh devolution is the transfer of legislative powers for self-governance to Wales by the Parliament of the United Kingdom.
+The current system of devolution began following the enactment of the Government of Wales Act 1998, with the responsibility of various devolved powers granted to the Welsh Government rather than being the responsibility of the Government of the United Kingdom.

-Wales was conquered by England during the 13th century, with the Laws in Wales Acts 1535 and 1542 applying English law to Wales and incorporating it into England, and later Great Britain and the United Kingdom.

-Political movements supporting Welsh self-rule began in the late nineteenth century alongside a rise in Welsh nationalism.
+Wales was conquered by England during the 13th century, with the Laws in Wales Acts 1535 and 1542 applying English law to Wales and incorporating it into England (survives as the England and Wales legal jurisdiction), and later into Great Britain and the United Kingdom.
+A rise in Welsh nationalism and political movements advocating for Welsh autonomy became more prominent in the late nineteenth century.
 The devolution of some administrative responsibilities began in the early twentieth century, as well as the passing of laws specific to Wales.
 Since World War II, various movements and proposals have advocated different models of Welsh devolution.

-In 1979, a referendum on devolution was rejected by 79% of voters amid regional divisions and cultural concerns, but by 1997 support for devolution had increased and was narrowly supported in a referendum.
+A 1979 referendum on devolution failed by 79%, while a 1997 referendum narrowly won.
 Laws were subsequently passed to establish the National Assembly for Wales and grant it secondary legislative powers over areas such as agriculture, education and housing.
-The third referendum in 2011 saw voters support full primary law-making powers for the National Assembly over specified areas of governance.
-After the Senedd and Elections (Wales) Act 2020, the National Assembly was renamed "Senedd Cymru" (in Welsh) and the "Welsh Parliament" (in English) (also collectively referred to as the "Senedd"), which was seen as a better reflection of the body's expanded legislative powers.
+The third referendum, in 2011, saw voters support full primary law-making powers for the national assembly over specified areas of governance.
+In 2020, the assembly was renamed to Senedd Cymru/Welsh Parliament (commonly known as the Senedd), to better reflect its expanded legislative powers.

-The Welsh Labour Party advocates for further Welsh devolution and "far-reaching federalism" with powers equal Scotland and Northern Ireland, whilst the Welsh nationalist party, Plaid Cymru has described devolution as a stepping stone towards full Welsh independence.
+The Welsh Labour Party advocates for further devolution and sometimes federalism, whilst the Welsh nationalist party, Plaid Cymru, has described devolution as a stepping stone towards full Welsh independence.

+Incorporation of Wales into England

+Wales was conquered by England during the 13th century and the last native prince of Wales, Llywelyn ap Gruffudd, was killed in an ambush by an English soldier in 1282.
+The 1284 Statute of Rhuddlan caused Wales to lose its de facto independence and formed the constitutional basis for it as a principality in the Realm of England.

+Owain Glyndŵr briefly restored Welsh independence in a national uprising that began in 1400.
+He convened Wales's first Senedd in Machynlleth in 1404, but the Welsh were defeated by the English by 1412.
+The penal laws against the Welsh of 1401-02 passed by the English parliament made the Welsh second-class citizens.
+With hopes of independence ended, there were no further wars or rebellions against English rule and the laws remained on the statute books until 1624.

+The English parliament's Laws in Wales Acts 1535 and 1542 applied English law to Wales and united the Principality and the Marches of Wales, effectively abolishing both regions and incorporating Wales into England.
+The Wales and Berwick Act 1746 defined "England" to include Wales.